Universal Motor- Construction, Diagram, Working,Types & Characteristics

 Construction of Universal Motor

 A universal motor, in general, is nothing but a DC Series Motor.
-Thus, having a thorough understanding of the design and working of a DC series motor is of great importance to understanding the overall aspect of a universal motor.
+Thus, having a thorough understanding of the design and working of a DC series motor is of great importance to understand the overall aspect of a universal motor.

 Like any other DC motor, a universal or DC Series motor has two windings – the field winding on the stator and the rotatory armature winding.
 As the name says, the field and armature winding are connected in series, thus allowing the same current to flow through both the armature and the field winding.